tomzorz/lastpage/README.md

 The **skeleton** is the... well... the skeleton 😊 of the site, usually containing the html, head and body tags - scripts, styles etc...

-**Partials** are common parts that can be inserted into the skeleton or pages - think menus, or a social share widget.
+**Partials** are common parts that can be inserted into the skeleton or pages - think menus, or a social share widget..

 **Pages** are what get embedded in the skeleton after being templated - think "index", "news" or "cat gifs 🐱‍👤".